isabelanyc/Classifying-Explicit-Song-Lyrics/README.md

 This project aims to tackle this task by using a dataset of 27k lyrics with their explicit labels.

 ## Literature
+There are a few other previous related works in classifying explicit song lyrics.

 ## Data